Bosba Panh - Composer

 Lacking opportunities for professional training in post-conflict Cambodia, in 2012, Bosba won a scholarship to the Walnut Hill School for the Arts (WHS), a performing arts high school in Boston, MA, affiliated with the New England Conservatory.
 She was majoring in vocal performance studies and classical composition and was a chorister in the NEC Youth Chorale, NEC Camerata and NEC Young Women's Chorale (Tourjée Singers) under Jonathan Richter.
 Her studio teachers at Walnut Hill were Whitman Brown, Debra Parker and Angela Gooch.

 In 2015, Bosba joined the prestigious New England Conservatory of Music in Boston as a composer.
 She studied with Michael Gandolfi and Ken Schaphorst, and was a chorister in the NEC Chamber Singers under Erica Washburn.
 She graduated summa cum laude in 2019, with a minor in history.
 Her thesis focused on the commodification of art in post-genocide Cambodian society.
-She is currently on a gap year in Paris.
+After a gap year in Paris working as a researcher, she now studies with Richard Causton at the University of Cambridge.
+She is the greateful recipient of the Fondation Bay Music Studentship and Cambridge Trust European Scholarship.

 Bosba comes from a traditional family of artists with two brothers, Panhlauv and Sibxy.
 She is the niece of award-winning filmmaker Rithy Panh, a nominee for the 2014 Academy Awards and several times awardee of the Cannes Film Festival.